Offshore wind power: EU goals are achievable until 2050

 After speaking with our stand visitors and listening to industry-leading figures, we are confident that Endiprev’s teams are prepared to address the future needs of the European offshore wind power.
 We have the privilege to cooperate with important companies, such as GE Renewable Energies, Siemens Gamesa, and MHI Vestas, helping them accomplish their ambitious goals.

 The WindEurope Offshore 2019 event showed that companies at the top have three main concerns to reach the 2050 goals, innovation, training, and safety.
-When choosing our teams, these are a priority for Endiprev, and in each we invest every year.
+When choosing our teams, these are a priority for Endiprev, and in which we invest every year.
 The professionalism of our technicians and engineers is a key factor that allows us to give our customers stability in the operations, and a high level of commitment, efficiency, and safety.
 If you would like to know more about how we work, click here.